RS2007/zig-cc/notes.md

 - Move the firstOp to dest, cmp and jump. if no jump, compute and secondOp,dest.

 - Handle this in TAC.
 Don't complicate assembly generation.

+## If conditions in assemby

+* Example of if(x==y) return x; else return y;
+* compare x and y, if true dont jump, if false jump
+* jumpIfNotZero to false
+* insert end label after false
+* jump to false label unconditionally after execution of then statement instructions

+## TODO:

+- [ ] Compound statements
+- [ ] Loops
+- [ ] Functions
+- [ ] Storage specifiers
+- [ ] long
+- [ ] uint
+- [ ] floating point
+- [ ] pointers
+- [ ] arrays + pointer arithmetic
+- [ ] chars and strings
+- [ ] dynamic memory allocation (can we support garbage collection?)

+### Can we support garbage collection?

+- A two fold approach
+- Using escape analysis to figure out whether the allocation can be on the stack
+- If not use an internal malloc and keep track
+- Use mark and sweep